TheBlackParrot/NoteTweaks/README.md

 `int` **DotMeshSides**
 > Change the amount of sides on the dot face mesh

+`float` **LeftFaceColorNoteSkew**
+> Skew the desired color of face symbols on left hand notes towards the note's actual color by a set percentage

-`float` **FaceColorNoteSkew**
+`float` **RightFaceColorNoteSkew**
-> Skew the desired color of face symbols towards the note's actual color by a set amount
+> Skew the desired color of face symbols on right hand notes towards the note's actual color by a set percentage

 `bool` **DisableIfNoodle**
 > Disables the mod if the map being played requires Noodle Extensions

+`float` **RotateDot**
+> Rotates the Z-axis of dot face meshes on dot notes

+`bool` **NormalizeLeftFaceColor**
+> Normalize the brightness of the face color on left hand notes by the highest RGB component of the note color

+`bool` **NormalizeLeftFaceColor**
+> Normalize the brightness of the face color on right hand notes by the highest RGB component of the note color

 ## Dependencies
 - BSIPA